-National League for Nursing
+National League for Nursing Washington State Board for Nursing

 The School of Nursing is formally organized within the University structure and is under the direction of its own dean and has a separate faculty.
 The School is a distinct and independent degree recommending unit responsible directly to the Academic Vice President of the University.